tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

 ### Guidelines
 <!-- TODO: here you should add tips in consultation with Piotr Rząd and report from Unity -->

-## Create a Environment prefab
+## Create na Environment prefab
 ### Add a 3D models
 In this section we will add roads, buildings, greenery, signs, road markings etc. to our scene.

-!!! tip "Position alignment with *lanelet2*"
+!!! tip "Positioning"
     When adding elements to the Scene that are part of the static world (like 3D models of buildings, traffic lights etc.) it is good practice to collect them in one parent *Object* called `Map` or something similar.

-    By doing this you can set a transformation of the parent *Object* `Map` to adjust the world position in reference to loaded objects from *lanelet2*.
+    By doing this you can set a transformation of the parent *Object* `Map` to adjust the world pose in reference to e.g. loaded objects from *lanelet2*.

-    That is because *Environment* has to align with objects from *lanelet2* and the latter cannot be moved after importing.

-    If you are developing an *Environment* prefab in common origin with *lanelet2* it should not matter, but it is rarely the case.

 Most often your models will be saved in the `.fbx` format.
 If so, you can customize the materials in the imported model just before importing it.